-Inhibiting CaMKII enzyme activity could lead to new therapies for heart diseaseOctober 11th, 2012 in Cardiology /
+Inhibiting CaMKII enzyme activity could lead to new therapies for heart diseaseOctober 11, 2012 in Medicine & Health / Cardiology

 University of Iowa researchers have previously shown that an enzyme called CaM kinase II plays a pivotal role in the death of heart cells following a heart attack or other conditions that damage or stress heart muscle.
 Loss of beating heart cells is generally permanent and leads to heart failure, a serious, debilitating condition that affects 5.8 million people in the United States.

 Now the UI team, led by Mark Anderson, M.D., Ph.D., professor and head of internal medicine at the UI Carver College of Medicine, has honed in on how CaM kinase II triggers heart cell death following heart damage, showing that the action takes place in the cells' energy-producing mitochondria.
 In animal tests, the team reports that blocking the enzyme can prevent heart cells from dying, and protects the animals from heart failure.

 Mitochondrial are the cells' batteries, generating the energy cells need to work.
 In heart cells, energy produced by these small cellular components fuels each heartbeat.
 However, when the heart is stressed, for example during a heart attack, the mitochondria become leaky and non-functional, which triggers cell death and heart failure.

 "We found that activity of the CaM kinase II enzyme in mitochondria promotes cell death when the heart is stressed," says Mei-ling Joiner, Ph.D., UI assistant professor of internal medicine and lead author of the study, which was published online Oct.
 10 in the journal Nature.
 "The findings might help us advance treatment of heart diseases and reduce mortality after a heart attack."